Alwin-John07/MBCET-IEDC-automation/README.md

 # MBCET IEDC automation
- A fun little project on automationg our IEDC lab
+ A fun little project on automating our IEDC lab